This simple trick to dealing with overwhelm might seem too easy when I tell it to you. But it actually works like a charm.

 Plus, it makes for a better day, week, month, and year.

 There are very good selfish reasons to get organized.
+First of all, being organized makes you happier.

 With better organization comes an increased sense of control.
 The exact opposite of overwhelm.
+It’s the first step to mastery of your job.

 And here’s the thing.
 You don’t need to be all super-ultra-organized to get these benefits.